-Below, we examine each part of the wedge category of golf clubs.
-Pitching wedges, gap wedges, sand wedges, and lob wedges all fill specific roles in a golfer’s bag.
+Below, we examine each part of the golf wedge category of golf clubs.
+Pitching wedges, gap wedge, sand wedge, and lob wedge all fill specific roles in a golfer’s bag.
 While most golfers accept the pitching wedge option that comes with their iron sets, that is not the only option.
+Complete set of wedges will improve and allow you to play the best golf game.
 Continue reading to find out how a new pitching wedge may lead to lower scores.

 Top 10 Best Pitching Wedges